About Solid Carbon

 Is the captured CO2 being used for fossil fuel production?

 No. Solid Carbon does not support fossil resource extraction or enhanced hydrocarbon recovery.
-It intends to adapt the energy sector’s expertise and technology towards positive climate action through re-conversion from extraction to injection.
+It intends to adapt the energy sector’s expertise and technology towards positive climate action – shifting from extraction to healing.
 Our vision is a socially responsible transition of energy expertise, to new clean tech careers.

 Is the offshore sequestration of CO2 permitted by international treaties?